Lundalogik/LimeBootstrapAppStore/CreateCustomerBFUS/README.md

 * Add support for updating phone numbers in LIME Pro.
 This requires that the big integration has support for PhoneId.
 * Make the button for updating in BFUS visible (or highlighted or similar) only if any information that can be updated in BFUS has been updated in LIME Pro.
 * In the current version, LIME Pro adds "19-" to all civic registration numbers for private persons before sending it to BFUS.
 It will be necessary to add "20-" on some customers instead in a near future.
 Not a trivial task though; How will 100+ year olds be treated then?

+##Installing in a non LIME Bootstrap environment
+It is possible, but tricky, to install and run this app in a LIME Pro solution that does not have the LIME Bootstrap framework.
+If you need to do this and do not currently have the localize table, a SQL script to create that table is provided under the Install folder.